eduvpn/documentation/app/windows/README.md

 * The official OpenVPN for Windows application *must* be used.
 This is free software and can be integrated directly in the eduVPN application (through binary or from source, see bullet 4).

 ## Publishing
-eduVPN will be made available on the eduVPN website and the Windows Store.
+eduVPN will be made available on the eduVPN website (executable) and the Windows Store.

 * The application *must* be compatible with the Windows Store and its guidelines.
+* The application *must* be automatically updated when the Windows Store variant is chosen by the user.
+* The application can be updated with preservation of the addedd profiles when the user downloads the exe and installs the new version of the app.

 ## Additional requirements
 * The downloaded VPN configuration and/or other secrets *must* be only stored in protected storage that is only available to the eduvpn application.